harsha-gouru/harsha-gouru.github.io/content/posts/20230725-test-blog-post.md

 ---
-title: "Testing the Notification Workflow"
+title: Testing the Notification Workflow
-date: "2023-07-25"
+date: '2023-07-25'
-description: "This is a test post to verify our automated content notification system"
+description: This is a test post to verify our automated content notification system
-tags: ["test", "automation", "workflow"]
+tags:
+  - test
+  - automation
+  - workflow
-category: "Development"
+category: Development
+author: Harsha Gouru
+slug: test-blog-post
 ---
 # Testing the Content Notification Workflow

 This is a test post to verify that our automated notification system works correctly.